 Set during World War II, The Cay tells the story of Phillip, an American from Virginia.
-While trying to return home from Curacao, Phillip’s ship is torpedoed by a German submarine.
+While returning home from Curacao, the Germans torpedo Phillip’s ship.
 Phillip and Timothy find their way to a raft.
 After floating on the ocean for several days, they land on an island.
 Timothy says they are in the Devil’s Mouth.
-This is a group of islands surrounded by a series of coral reefs.
+Coral reefs surround the island.
 [This doesn’t sound very promising for a rescue.]
 Phillip must overcome both mental and physical obstacles to survive.
-Your students will love this wonderful book by Theodore Taylor.

 Activity #1 ~ Story Elements PowerPoint

-This 97 slide PowerPoint goes over definitions (including examples) student need to understand to complete the Story Map.
-The PowerPoint using examples from books students in our school have read.
+This 97 slide PowerPoint goes over definitions and examples students need to understand to complete the Story Map.
+The PowerPoint uses examples from books students in our school have read.
 The PowerPoint also has familiar characters such as Batman and Ebeneezer Scrooge.
-Since the Powerpoint is not locked, you can easily adapt it to fit novels your class has studied.

 I like to begin my grammar unit with students identifying prepositional phrases.
-When students can isolate the prepositional phrases, it is easier to break down the rest of the sentence for study.
+When students can isolate the prepositional phrases, it is easier to break down the rest of the sentence.
 This 23 slide PowerPoint includes six sentences related to The Cay.
-The artwork in this presentation was created by students.
+Students created the artwork.
 This makes a quick fun activity for students.